 This course in basic oral communication includes instruction and practical speaking experience.
-The course will cover how to build a speech with focus on audience, content, organization, and visual aids.
-The course will also cover how to perform a speech by giving consideration to poise, voice, life, eye contact, gesture, and speed.
-Students will deliver a variety of speeches including expository, informative, process, persuasive, and impromptu.
-Students will also be introduced to Socratic seminar and formal debate.
+The course will start with students developing an understanding of the basics of communication and then will cover how to build a speech with focus on research, audience, content, organization, and visual aids.
+The course will also cover how to perform a speech by giving consideration to poise, voice, eye contact, gesture, and speed.
+Students will deliver a variety of speeches on a wide array of topics chosen by them and will hone the skills to be better presenters and communicators.
 Students can expect to build and perform at least 8-10 speeches during the course of the semester.